johannchopin/restapify/docs/deployment/README.md

 ## Vercel

 > ⚠️ Due to the serverless architecture of vercel, the dashboard won't be accessible.
 We are currently investigating on a workaround!
-If you need the dashboard interface please use another another platform for now.
+If you need the dashboard interface please use another platform for now.

 To deploy on Vercel you will need to have a `start` script in your `package.json`: